 The County Division of Emergency Management received a report that a release has occurred.
 It has been determined that no protective actions are required to ensure and maintain public health and safety.
 The County Division of Emergency Management will continuously monitor and assess the situation to confirm earlier reports.
 As monitoring results become available, protective actions may be recommended as needed.

-This message has been issued by authority of the Board of County Commissioners.
-Additional information may be obtained from:
+NOTE TO CORRESPONDENTS: This message has been issued by authority of the Board of County Commissioners.
+Additional information may be obtained from: Date/Time of issue: Issued by: